pommes-public/pommesdispatch/docs/usage.rst

-If you want to contribute as a developer, you fist have to `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ it and then clone the environment, in order to copy the files locally by typing
+If you want to contribute as a developer, you fist have to `fork <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ it and then clone the repository, in order to copy the files locally by typing

 .. code::